Prabeshrayamajhi/FuseMachine/README.md

 Some of the things that I will be doing in the future on this repository are:

 - Creating a detailed blog/playlist for the same.
-The main motivation is to make folks understand about each and every thing and different best practices.
 - Using and integrating services like MlFlow, W&B for model registration.
-- Making a simple cloud native application on the top of it using K8s.

 ---